 Step 4: Apply Edge Banding

-Step 5: Assemble the Cabinet Carcass
+Step 5: Assemble the Base Kitchen Cabinet Boxes

-Attach the bottom panel along the top of the line you drew 3 ½” from the bottom of the sides in step 3 so that it is flush with the toe kick cut out.
-Then attach the three thin strips so that one runs along the back, and two along the top-one in the front and one in the back.
+I attached the bottom panel between the side panels 3 ½” from the bottom of the sides–just above the toe kick.
+Then, I attached the three support strips so that one runs along the back, and two along the top-one in the front and one in the back.

-Step 6: Add Backs
+Step 6: Add Backs to DIY Cabinets

 Adding the backs sounds pretty simple…and it is.
 But it’s also a critical part of the process.
 Make sure when cutting your back panels, that they are square and make sure when you attach them, that your cabinet is also square to this back piece.

-Step 7: Add Doors, Drawers, Shelves
+Step 7: Add Doors, Drawers, Shelves to Cabinets